com-480-data-visualization/data-visualization-project-2021-kcs/README.md

 ## Milestone 1 (23rd April, 5pm)

-**10% of the final grade**

-This is a preliminary milestone to let you set up goals for your final project and assess the feasibility of your ideas.
-Please, fill the following sections about your project.

-*(max.
-2000 characters per section)*

 ### Dataset

-> Find a dataset (or multiple) that you will explore.
-Assess the quality of the data it contains and how much preprocessing / data-cleaning it will require before tackling visualization.
-We recommend using a standard dataset as this course is not about scraping nor data processing.
->
-> Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).
->
 The dataset we will explore in this project is the Spotify dataset which contains songs, users, artists, and playlist data from the Spotify audio streaming platform.
-The dataset is hosted by Spotify and queried through the Spotify Web API [1].
+The dataset is hosted by Spotify and imported through the Spotify Web API [1].

 According to Wikipedia, “Spotify offers digital copyright restricted recorded music and podcasts, including more than 70 million songs, from record labels and media companies.
 As a freemium service, basic features are free with advertisements and limited control, while additional features, such as offline listening and commercial-free listening, are offered via paid subscriptions.
 Users can search for music based on artist, album, or genre, and can create, edit, and share playlists.”

 The data coming from Spotify Web API is of good quality as Spotify is a company that highly relies on data.
 The API provides clean data and there will be no need for pre-processing nor cleaning.
-There is a ready to use Spotify Dataset available on Kaggle built from Spotify data but we will be directly making real-time queries to the API to build our visualizations.
+There is a ready-to-use Spotify Dataset available on Kaggle pre-imported from the Spotify API but we chose to make real-time queries to the API to build our visualizations.
 By doing so, we will be able to fetch user playlists data using Spotify Login widgets.

 The Spotify API provides a wide range of queries, we will therefore specify here the endpoints and objects that we will be using through this project.
 See Spotify API Reference [2].